The Best Time to Hike the Milford Track

 The summer months of December, January and February are relatively warm, with daily highs hovering between 18-20 degrees Celsius (64 – 68 F).
 It's usually in January and February when the classic summer weather arrives and walkers in these busiest months can experience the warmer temperatures and long summer twilights.
 Summer is also the best time of year for clear views of the track’s panoramic mountain-scapes.

 Autumn (Fall) takes place during the months of March, April and May and can often bring the most settled weather of the year although the days begin to get shorter and temperatures cooler – daily highs sit between 12-19 degrees Celsius (54-66 F).
-One thing about autumn which surprises many overseas visitors is the evergreen forest as over 90% of New Zealand's native flora maintains their lush green foliage year-round.
+One thing about autumn which surprises many overseas visitors is the evergreen forest as over 90% of New Zealand's native flora maintains its lush green foliage year-round.

 Winter arrives on the Milford Track in late May and runs through to August, bringing highs that hover around 9 degrees Celsius (48 F).
 Snow is common in the mountains and avalanches are a constant threat on the Milford Track – hiking during the wintertime is not recommended.
 Many of the bridges along the Milford Track are removed over winter to avoid damage from avalanches, so hikers need to be competent at crossing large, swift and icy rivers.